postcss/postcss/docs/api.md

 Passes all declaration values within the container that match `pattern` through `callback`, replacing those values with the returned result of `callback`.

-This method is useful if you are using a custom unit or function, so need to iterate through all values.
+This method is useful if you are using a custom unit or function and need to iterate through all values.

 ```js
 root.replaceValues(/\d+rem/, { fast: 'rem' }, function (string) {